vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDXQ PUTQNAM.md

  property | value
  --- | ---
- Method comment | Save display name for a quick order dialog

- Leading comment lines | {::nomarkdown}see if DLG used QNAM as display text (quit if so) otherwise save in ORWDQ DISPLAY NAME{:/}
+ Method comment | Save display name for a quick order dialog Leading comment lines | {::nomarkdown}see if DLG used QNAM as display text (quit if so)<br/>otherwise save in ORWDQ DISPLAY NAME{:/}

- Generated on January 13th 2017, 6:15:57 am
+ Generated on January 13th 2017, 6:24:32 am